-- a failure of BSC to provide the Infraco Design to SDS in accordance with the Consents Programme and Schedule Part 14 (clause 19.19 refers); - iv. a tie Change; - v.
-A failure of BSC in respect of its management of SDS or another breach by BSC (e.g. failure to properly manage the CEC/NR interface); and/or - vi.
+- ii. a material breach by SDS (again in its simplest form a CE under 65(u) which may in turn permit the application of clause 65.13); - a failure of BSC to provide the Infraco Design to SDS in accordance with the Consents Programme and Schedule Part 14 (clause 19.19 refers); - iv. a tie Change; - A failure of BSC in respect of its management of SDS or another breach by BSC (e.g. failure to properly manage the CEC/NR interface); and/or - vi.
 A requirement of CEC/NR for which tie will bear responsibility;